TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/DataModel.md

 ![Conceptual Model](../images/conceptual_model.png)

-*Diagram shows a roguh conceptual model of proposed facts and dimensions*
+*Diagram shows a rough conceptual model of proposed facts and dimensions*

+**Notes of interest:**

+<p>Since there is hierarchical relationship between borough and zone (one borough has many zones), a snowflake configuration could have been used.
+However the amount of zones is relatively small, the risk of write anonomalies is low and thus a denormalized dimension is sufficient here.</p>

+<p>The location/zone dimension will be referenced twice by foreign key, once for pick up location and again for drop off location.</p>

+<p>Time will be split into month, day, hour , day of week, day of month</p>

 <br>